Quick Guide to Fixing Computer Hardware

 Next, ground yourself, and open your computer.
 Clean dust out around the fans, near the central processor, and from all internal surfaces.
 Remember that you can't rub circuitry without risk of damaging it, so you may want to use a can of compressed air for this.
 Be sure to blow out the power supply and its fan with the compressed air.

 Close up the computer and see if that solved your problem.
 If not, listen closely to the fan(s) themselves.
 If their spinning is the issue, sometimes you can apply a very tiny drop of lightweight mechanical lubricant oil to the fan shaft.
-You want to be careful not to apply too much oil, or you could pollute the inside of your computer!
-So be sure to apply the tiniest droplet you can.
+You want to be careful not to apply too much oil, or you could pollute the inside of your computer.
+So apply the tiniest drop you can.

 Laptop users sometimes buy a cooling pad to reduce how often their fans spin.
 And be sure not to leave your laptop in direct sunlight or inside your car and heat it up before you use it!
 If you do, you ensure your fans will spin to the max to keep the machine cool enough to operate.